crozone/iMac-G3-PC-Conversion/README.md

 Currently the project is a messy WIP project dump of OpenSCAD files and STLs that will gradually be cleaned up as the project progresses.
 Unfortunately the initial commit is occurring somewhat late so a lot of early project history is gone.
 I'm committing this mainly as a backup of what I've done, and a way to version my changes, but hopefully it will eventually be an instructional kit that can be downloaded and followed (with included 3D printed models).

+### Previous projects

+Recently I discovered a previous casemod project ([hackaday here](https://hackaday.io/project/160719-imac-g3-casemod), [github repo here](https://github.com/qbancoffee/iMac-G3-replacement-parts).
+This includes many similar ideas, although the mounting locations are very different.
+Importantly there are a few interchangable pieces that I can use, like the side panel connector plate.

 ## Overview of replacement components